TheRealMingo/azmet-data-downloader/README.md

 # Azmet Data Downloader
-This project is to make retreiving data from theThe Arizona Meteorological Network's Data Archive easier.
+This project is to make retreiving data from The Arizona Meteorological Network's Data Archive easier.